ibm-cloud-docs/devsecops/devsecops-app-preview-pr-pipeline.md

 ## Customising pipeline stages and tasks
 {: #devsecops-app-preview-pr-pipeline-stages-tasks}

-The table below lists the tasks run in a App-Preview PR Pipeline.
+The following table lists the tasks run in a App-Preview PR Pipeline.
 In addition the table also provides an overview of each of these stages:

 - **Task or Stage**: This refers to the name of the stage as defined within the  `.pipeline-config.yaml`  configuration file.